sapcc/elektra/README.md

 As described above, the ``DashboardController`` in the main app takes care of user authentication.
 Each plugin controller that inherits from this controller automatically includes a reference to ``current_user`` which represents the token.
 The plugin can now use the information in ``current_user`` (mainly the token) to interact with the services.

 But how can a plugin for example the compute plugin access the network methods which are implemented in the network plugin?
 This is where the service layer comes into play.
 The ``DashboardController`` offers another method called "services" which contains the reference to all available plugin services.
-For example: ```ruby services.network.networks``` invokes the method networks from the network service.
+For example: ```services.network.networks``` invokes the method networks from the network service.
 Thus, the Service Layer represents a communication channel to the main backend service a plugin consumes and also to the other plugin services.